benj-moreau/CaLi/README.md

 CaLi is a lattice-based model for license orderings.
 This repository contains a python package that implements this model.

-Code uses the ODRL CaLi ordering ⟨A, DL, C<sub>L</sub>, C<sub>→</sub>⟩ such that:
+Code uses the ODRL CaLi ordering ⟨A, LS, C<sub>L</sub>, C<sub>→</sub>⟩ such that:
 * A is the set of 72 actions of ODRL (e.g., cc:Distribution, cc:ShareAlike, etc.),
-* DL is the deontic lattice `Undefined <= Permissions <= Duty <= Prohibition` (actions can be either permitted, obliged, prohibited or not specified; in this deontic lattice, the undefined status is the least restrictive and the prohibited one the most restrictive),
+* LS is the restrictiveness lattice of status `Undefined <= Permissions <= Duty <= Prohibition` (actions can be either permitted, obliged, prohibited or not specified; in this LS, the undefined status is the least restrictive and the prohibited one the most restrictive),
 * C<sub>L</sub> and
 * C<sub>→</sub> are sets of constraints.